WORKING IN THE BAHAMAS

 - Valid Approval Petition for Immigration and Naturalization Services.

-Yes, even though you may have made an application for a Bahamas visa in the past, you would still need to produce the documents that are outlined above at the time of your new application.
+- Do I still need to produce all of the documents listed above even though I have applied for a Bahamas visa before?Yes, even though you may have made an application for a Bahamas visa in the past, you would still need to produce the documents that are outlined above at the time of your new application.

-The minimum processing time is 48 hours (two full working days) once we are in receipt of the completed application.
+- What is the processing time?
+How long does it take to apply for the visa?The minimum processing time is 48 hours (two full working days) once we are in receipt of the completed application.
 This excludes Bahamian and American holidays.
 Some applications may take longer to process; therefore it is advisable to apply well in advance of the travel date.
 Once your visa application has been lodged, you would be informed of the collection date.
 The maximum time it would take to process a visa is 5 business days.

-Bahamian visas are only valid for a period of three months from the date of issue.
+- How far in advance can I apply for the visa?Bahamian visas are only valid for a period of three months from the date of issue.
 Therefore, you should ideally lodge your application in the two weeks before you intend to travel to the Bahamas.
 E.g. If you intend to travel to the Bahamas in January, your application should be lodged in December.
 You cannot lodge the application before November, as the visa would expire before you even depart for the Bahamas.

-Multiple entry visas are issued to the following persons for periods of three (3) months to one (1) year:
+- I want a multiple entry visa.
+How do I obtain one?Multiple entry visas are issued to the following persons for periods of three (3) months to one (1) year:

 - The spouse of a person legally working in The Bahamas